An official website of the United States Government

 RESOURCES

-DoDD 5134.08, Assistant Secretary of Defense for Nuclear, Chemical, and Biological Defense Programs (ASD(NCB))
+DoWD 5134.08, Assistant Secretary of War for Nuclear, Chemical, and Biological Defense Programs (ASD(ND-CBD))

 Title 50 US Code, Chapter 40, Defense Against Weapons of Mass Destruction